nickazg/TheConstruct/README.md

 Every project will always have the same supply of **1,000,000** tokens.

-#### Smart Token Shares to Offical Token:
+#### Transfer Smart Token Shares to Offical Token:
 If the project releases an offical Token, **The Construct** will be able to distribute a specific amount of input tokens to investors based on **Smart Token Shares**.
 This requires the project admin to invoke this operation, however the process will be transparent and verifiable.

 # Funding Milestones

 Every funding stage will subsequently liquidate all funds as they are essentially a perentage share.
 However early investors generally will still maintain a higher share percentage, as each subsequent funding stage will have a reduced investor influence rate set.

-*All milestones have to predetermined before investor contribution, any unforseen milestones require a 51% consensus approval.*
+**All milestones have to predetermined before investor contribution, any unforseen milestones require a 51% consensus approval.*

 ### **Pre-Milestone Funding Roadmap:**
 With **Pre**-Milestone Funding, Milestone completion is only required after the funding process is has completed.
 However this is still a requirement to progress onto the next funding stage.
 A **pay** first, **work** later model.